cmu-sei/Valkyrie_Framework/bh_web/beacon_huntress/src/lib/documentation/beaconalgo.md

 #
 ### <a name="quickclustersearch"></a>__Quick Cluster Search__

-Quick Cluster Search uses the same principals as [Detailed Cluster Search](#clustersearch) but some records will be filtered out before the scan if they surpass the user-set variance percentage.
+Quick Cluster Search uses the same principles as [Detailed Cluster Search](#clustersearch) but some records will be filtered out before the scan if they surpass the user-set variance percentage.
 If the variance is above the configured threshold, it is excluded from the scan.
-This feature provides all the benefits of a DBScan without the performance overhead.
+This feature provides all of the benefits of a DBSCAN without the performance overhead.

-* DBScan by Variance cluster is a good choice for searching either [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon) or [Slow Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).
+* DBSCAN by Variance clustering is a good choice for searching either [Fast Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon) or [Slow Beacons](../../../readme.md#a-idfsbeaconsafastslow-beacon).
-  * This provides a perfomance increase over Cluster Search, because some connections will be pre-filtered by the variance setting.
+  * This provides a performance increase over Detailed Cluster Search because some connections will be pre-filtered by the variance setting.

 ### __Parameters__
 * __Average Delta Time__ <i>(int)</i><br>
 Average delta time to include in the search using your delta column.
-Less than equal (<>=).<br>
+Less than or equal (<=).<br>

 * __Connection Count__ <i>(int)</i><br>
 Total connection count for filtering.
-Greater than equal (>=).<br>
+Greater than or equal (>=).<br>

 * __Time Span Average__ <i>(int)</i> <br>
 The percentage to increase and decrease from the connections total delta span.<br>
-<i>EXAMPLE: 15 will decrease 15% from the minimum and maximum delta span.<br>
+<i>Example: 15 will decrease 15% from the minimum and maximum delta span.<br>
-    <t>min delta = 5<br>
+    <t>delta min = 5<br>
-    <t>max delta = 10<br>
+    <t>delta max = 10<br>
     <t>span min = 4.25 (5 - (5 * 15%))<br>
     <t>span max = 11.5 (10 + (10 * 15%))</i><br>

 * __Variance Percentage__ <i>(int)</i><br>
-Total variance perctage for filtering.
-Greater than equal (>=).<br>
+Total variance percentage for filtering.
+Greater than or equal (>=).<br>
 __Default__ = 4<br>

 * __Minimum Likelihood Percentage__ <i>(int)</i> <br>
-Minimum likelihood value to identify a beacon.<br>
+Likelihood value (threshold) used to identify a potential beacon.<br>

-Below are two examples for finding fast and slow beacons using DBScan by variance clustering.
+Below are two examples for finding fast and slow beacons using DBSCAN by variance clustering (Quick Cluster).

 #### __Fast Beacon Search__
-Searching for beacons with 70% likelihood, at least 10 connections, 15% span average, min variance 15% and min delta time of 5 minutes.
+Searching for beacons with 70% likelihood, at least 10 connections, 15% time span average, minimum variance of 15% and minimum delta time of 5 minutes.
 ```
 Average Delta Time = 5
 Connection Count = 10